marksherriff/cs3240-f23-website/project.md

 __Goal:__ There are two major milestones for all projects: incorporating the Google Maps API and providing a means for admin users to approve submissions from regular users.
 For this sprint, work on whichever milestone you did not work on for Sprint 4 and implement it in a meaningful way in the system to show significant progress.

 __Requirements:__ In the opinion of the TA, significant work was accomplished this week on the other milestone such that it is visible and mostly usable in the system.
 GitHub Actions CI must still be working.
+Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})